BlindTesters/BlindTester/README.md

 For now, our java application call a python script to make usage opf library to compute kmeans clusters.

-This means a minimal setup must be done for Blindtester to be able to execute our python script.
+This means installing a minimal setup for Blindtester to be able to execute python scripts.

 We may implement later a better way to do KMeans using another library like Apache Spark.

-##### 2.1.1.1 K-means specific configuration

-Blindtester is actually using a python script to compute kmeans clusters.

 ``` sh
 $ cd kmeans